 The Upper West Side is known for its rows of historic brownstones and large, prewar apartment buildings.
 As a result, the structure on the southwest corner of 72nd Street and Broadway is notable not because it has classical brickwork or a sunlit courtyard, but because it doesn’t.
 Aptly named “The Corner,” the building has 19 stories of glass and shining metal that contrast with the nearby Ansonia, Central Savings Bank, and old 72nd Street subway entrance, all of which are on the U.S. National Register of Historic Places.

-Built in 2008 and currently home to a Trader Joe’s, a Duane Reade, and a Bank of America branch, “The Corner” does not yet have a long story, but the ground it stands on certainly does.
+Built in 2008 and currently home to a Trader Joe’s, a Duane Reade, and a Bank of America branch, “The Corner” does not yet have a long story, but the ground it stands on certainly does [note: the former rental building is now being converted into condos].

 Around the turn of the 20th century, the Upper West Side became increasingly desirable to the city’s elite families.
 The completion of Riverside Park and Riverside Drive slowly drew wealthy citizens away from the Upper East Side.
 With this new demographic came new needs, including a social club.